IT’S A TERRIFIC TUESDAY!

 - Meanwhile, combine bread flour, sea salt, and onion powder in a large bowl.
 Set aside.

-- Dough will have doubled in size when done; punch the dough and knead for 5 minutes.
+- The dough will have doubled in size when done; punch the dough and knead for 5 minutes.
 Begin to roll out dough from the inside out.
 If it is springing back, the dough needs a few more minutes of rest time.
-Roll into desired shape, creating the crust you desire as well.
+Roll into the desired shape, creating the crust you desire as well.

 I use sea salt because I like the texture; if you’re using table salt or finely ground sea salt, only use 1/2 teaspoon.